LucasEnard/formation-template-python/README.md

 ## 12.2.
 Hints
 In this part we can find hints to do the exercise.<br>
-The more you read through a part the more hints you get, it is advised to read only what you need and not all the part everytime.
+The more you read through a part the more hints you get, it is advised to read only what you need and not all the part every time.

 For example you can read [How to gather information](#12211-get-information) and [How to gather information with request](#12211-get-information-with-request) in the [bs](#1232-bs) part and not read the rest.